Building Lean Muscle vs Bulk: What's the Difference?

 • Carbs: Remaining calories → ≈ 462 g carbs

 Need more detail on dialing calories?
-Check out Lean Bulk Essentials.
+Check out Lean Bulk Essentials and these easy-to-digest protein tips.

 Supplement Stack Cheat-Sheet